 All Year 10 students will study the equivalent of 14 semesters over the full year and by offering an extensive range of options, we can best cater for the needs and abilities of all learners.
-Students in Year 10 must undertake Exploring Identities and Futures (EIF) (formerly PLP) and this is a compulsory component of SACE.
+Students in Year 10 must undertake Exploring Identities and Futures (EIF) and this is a compulsory component of SACE.
 A 'C' grade or better is required to successfully complete this 10 credit unit.
-EIF is embedded into the Year 10 Care Group Program.